Mieze/AtherosE2200Ethernet/README.md

 Qualcomm Atheros Killer E2200 driver for OS X

 Key Features of the Driver
-  - Supports Qualcomm Atheros AR816x, AR817x, Killer E220x and Killer E2400.
+  - Supports Qualcomm Atheros AR816x, AR817x, Killer E220x, Killer E2400 and Killer E2500.
   - Support for multisegment packets relieving the network stack of unnecessary copy operations when assembling packets for transmission.
   - No-copy receive and transmit.
 Only small packets are copied on reception because creating a copy is more efficient than allocating a new buffer.
   - TCP, UDP and IPv4 checksum offload (receive and transmit).